 Domestic Gross: $254,293

-When the movie was released a year after it was completed, it only appeared in 35 theaters, averaging $2,837 per theater its opening weekend.
+When the movie was released, it only appeared in 35 theaters, averaging $2,837 per theater its opening weekend.
 Revenues dropped 60 percent after the first week.
 After a seven-week run, the movie’s domestic gross earnings were a mere $254,293.

 More Prison Dramas: The Net Worths of the ‘Orange Is the New Black’ Cast